 He Is Innocent and Discovers That You Checked on Him

 There is always a risk in bugging phones, using GPS devices, digging into emails, hiring investigators, and all the other things you might do to determine if your spouse has secrets.
 While he may never know, the possibility exists that he may catch you.
-No matter how smart, how careful, or how wily you are – or how long you have done it without being discovered – eventually you will make a mistake, or something unexpected will go awry.
-(That also happens to experienced private investigators.)
+No matter how smart or careful you may be, eventually you will make a mistake, or something unexpected will go awry.
+(This also happens to experienced private investigators.)
 No secret method of spying is flawless.

 Simply accusing a spouse causes problems, but these problems pale in comparison to the earthquake that follows if a spouse discovers that her or she has been followed or spied upon.
 A rift in the marriage can occur that takes months, years, perhaps even a lifetime to overcome.